*SALE EXCLUDES LUGGAGE/BAGS AND GUN SLIPS

 11.2 Your legal rights.
 We are under a legal duty to supply goods that are in conformity with this contract.
 Nothing in these terms will affect your legal rights.

 11.3 Your obligation to return rejected goods.
 If you wish to exercise your legal rights to reject goods you must either post them back to us or (if they are not suitable for posting) allow us to collect them from you.
-We will pay the costs of postage or collection.
 Please email us at email@example.com for a return label or to arrange collection.

 12.1 Where to find the price for the goods.
 The price of the goods (which includes VAT) will be the price indicated on the order pages when you placed your order.
 We take all reasonable care to ensure that the price of the goods advised to you is correct.
 However please see condition 12.3 for what happens if we discover an error in the price of the goods you order.